Connect with others who understand.

 Symptoms of pulmonary arterial hypertension (PAH) can be serious and shouldn’t be ignored.
 Maintaining your treatment plan and reporting critical PAH symptoms to your doctor is key to slowing disease progression (worsening) and improving your quality of life.

 PAH is a rare but serious form of pulmonary hypertension (PH).
-PAH causes blood vessels in the lungs to become damaged and narrowed, which causes high blood pressure in the lungs.
+PAH causes blood vessels in the lungs to become damaged and narrowed, which compromises oxygen passing from the lungs to the blood and causes high blood pressure in the lungs.
 Stress on the right side of the heart, where the heart muscle must work harder to pump blood into the lungs, puts people with PAH at a high risk of heart failure and other life-threatening heart diseases.
 Although there is no cure for PAH, the condition can be managed with treatment, monitoring, and lifestyle changes.

 Members of myPHteam often discuss and ask questions about PAH symptoms.
 One member wrote, “I think sometimes this group should write a book about PAH and what to expect, so we won’t be so surprised when we find out the symptoms we have been experiencing are symptoms of PAH that we didn’t know about.”